kubi57/ESP8266/README.md

-# ESP8266
+# ESP8266 projects
-nodeMCU projects for ESP8266
+written in Lua (nodeMCU)

 ###pong-clock
-using an ESP8266-01 module and an SSD1306 OLED display
+using an ESP8266-01 module and an SSD1306 OLED display see here what it is: http://youtu.be/Su3f5w3nEbg